-I host two educational blogs on BetterBalanceInLife.com and VertigoDetective.com, along with offering a free monthly newsletter, a YouTube channel, and social media presence on Facebook, LinkedIn, Instagram and Google+.
+I host two educational blogs on BetterBalanceInLife.com and VertigoDetective.com, along with offering a free monthly newsletter, a YouTube channel, and social media presence on Facebook, LinkedIn, Instagram, Google+, and Yelp!.
 In order to keep all those marketing efforts rolling along while I am dealing with patients, I hired an administrative assistant dedicated to the blogs, newsletter and social media.

 Do you have any advice for someone pursuing entrepreneurship in a niche market?

 My advice is that cash-based is the way to go for people starting their own practice, but it is important to find your niche.
 What are you the best at?
 Better than anyone else?
 That is your niche.